omphalos/require-shim/README.markdown

-This is a simple javascript shim to support **require** in the browser.
+This is a simple javascript shim to implement require in the browser.

 Usage
 =====